CAAI/DeepMRAC/README.md

 python install.py
 ``

 Installation will place the run scripts at /opt/caai/bin/ and /opt/caai/rhscripts/, and the models at /opt/caai/share/.
+Make sure to have write access to /opt.
 The folders will be automatically created.
 Change the paths in the install.py script and DeepMRAC.py script if you wish to install elsewhere.

 Add /opt/caai/ to PYTHONPATH and /opt/caai/bin to PATH to use the scripts from anywhere.

+Example:

+``
+export PATH=$PATH:/opt/caai/bin
+export PYTHONPATH=$PYTHONPATH:/opt/caai
+``

 DeepMRAC are written for Tensorflow >= 2.
 The models have been tested with Tensorflow 2.1 as well as Tensorflow 1.8 (with Keras 2.2.4) on Ubuntu 18.04 running TITAN V and RTX.